 From one point, he’s just one of the 7 billionth people on Earth.
 From another point, you can see something special in him.
 You can see a true passion for software quality and engineering, genuine interest in new tools and practices, free mind and beating heart.

-I’m a System Engineer with knowledge in these areas:
+I’m a Software Engineer with knowledge in these areas:

-- mostly Java and Go, but also with a little bit of Groovy, Scala and Python experience
+, but also with a little bit of Groovy

 Open source: